Daveberry-Stuff/Daves-Labwc-Config/README.md

 - `syscontrol.py` -  Controls your brightness and your volume.
   - `ddc-helper.sh` - Handles chaning your brightness.
 - `powermenu.sh` - Shutsdown, Reboot, Log out.
-- `vpnmenu.sh` - For connecting to ProtonVPN using OpenVPN.

 ### 💻 | Packages:
 - `labwc` - The Desktop Environment itself.